Apollo vs ZoomInfo vs Artisan AI Prospecting Automation Comparison 2026

 Q: Is Artisan's AI really autonomous?

 A: Partially.
-Artisan's Ava agent handles prospecting and outreach automatically, but users report that complex replies still need human review, and initial setup requires significant ICP definition work.
+Artisan's Ava agent handles prospecting and outreach automatically, but users report (per community feedback) that complex replies still need human review, and initial setup requires significant ICP definition work.
 It's semi-autonomous, not fully hands-off.

 Related on ConsultStack